 Roman 6:1-6; Acts 2:41; 1 Peter 3:21; Hebrews 5:9; Mark 16:15-16; Colossians 2:11-12

-Communion, or the Lord’s Supper, is an ordinance given to all believers by Jesus Christ to remember his sacrifice for us and to symbolize the new covenant.
+Communion, or the Lord’s Supper, is an ordinance shared by Jesus Christ allowing us to remember his sacrifice and to symbolize the new covenant.
 The elements of bread and wine or juice are symbols of Christ’s body and shed blood.
-Communion is one of the primary reasons Christians gathered on the first day of the week.
+Communion is one of the primary reasons Christians gathered daily to share their new common union.

 Matthew 26:26-30; Mark 14:22-26; Luke 22:19,20; 1 Corinthians 11:23-29, Acts 20:1